 Massanutten Mountain Trails 100 Mile Run

 We will take your drop bag to each aid station that provides for them.
 (See the aid station chart to see where you can have a drop bag.)
 We make every effort to do this right, and have your drop bag there for you.
-We don't have many rules on drop bags.
-But here are some guidelines that will help us get your bags to you.
+Please follow the rules and guidelines here to help us get your bags to you.

 Getting the drop bags to the proper aid stations is a big job.
 Fortunately, thanks to Bill Sublett, we have a system that works well without excessive strain on our volunteers.
 It will help greatly if you read and comply with the guidance here.